 Suits Me® Prepaid Debit Card

 At Suits Me®, we like to think we offer something a bit different.
 Our main priority is financial inclusion – meaning we believe in providing banking for everyone, regardless of their financial position, personal circumstances or credit score.

 Once you’ve opened your Suits Me® account (which takes ten minutes!) you will have access to great banking facilities including:

-- A contactless visa debit card, accepted at millions of locations worldwide,
+- A contactless Mastercard® debit card, accepted at millions of locations worldwide,

 - The ability to manage your money on the go using your secure online banking facility and mobile banking app,

 - Make payments, transfers, or check your balance and spending.

-- You’ll even gain access to our exclusive cashback reward programme where you’ll automatically receive discounts into your account at the end of the month when you shop with some top UK retailers.
+- You’ll even gain access to our exclusive cashback reward programme where you’ll automatically receive discounts into your account when you shop with some top UK retailers.